JZ2803/portfolio/README.md

 In performing this process, I found that given the use of Flexbox for layout throughout my website, the pages were already quite responsive.

 Utlimately, I decided that setting four media query breakpoints (400px, 550px, 700px, 950px) worked best for the layout of my website.
 950px was the last breakpoint I set, as by that point I had set a max-width for the pages and any further increase to the screen size would not change the layout.

+Three pages have notable layout differences when switching between smaller and larger screen size:
+* **Home page:** as mentioned in the [Home page](#home-page) section, on smaller screens the elements of the profile summary section are stacked vertically, whereas on larger screens, my name and photo are positioned on the left and the description and social media buttons on the right.
+* **Portfolio page and Blog page:** as mentioned in the [Portfolio page](#portfolio-page) and [Blog page](#blog-page) sections, respectively, on smaller screens (mobile/tablet) the content is presented in a one-column layout whereas on larger screens (desktop and other) the content is present in a two-column layout.

 See wireframes below for layout on different screen sizes: